-According to the U.S. Bureau of Labor Statistics, prices for owners' equivalent rent of residences were 5.31% higher in 2018 versus 2016 (a $1.16 difference in value).
+According to the U.S. Bureau of Labor Statistics, prices for owners' equivalent rent of residences were 5.82% higher in 2018 versus 2016 (a $1.16 difference in value).

 Between 2016 and 2018: Owners' equivalent rent of residences experienced an average inflation rate of 2.87% per year.
 This rate of change indicates significant inflation.
 In other words, owners' equivalent rent of residences costing $20 in the year 2016 would cost $21.16 in 2018 for an equivalent purchase.
-Compared to the overall inflation rate of 1.74% during this same period, inflation for owners' equivalent rent of residences was similar.
+Compared to the overall inflation rate of 2.18% during this same period, inflation for owners' equivalent rent of residences was higher.

-In the year 2016: Pricing changed by 3.30%, above the average yearly change for owners' equivalent rent of residences during the 2016-2018 time period.
-Compared to inflation for all items in 2016 (1.26%), price inflation for owners' equivalent rent of residences was higher.
+In the year 2016: Pricing changed by 3.30%, which is above the average yearly change for owners' equivalent rent of residences during the 2016-2018 time period.
+Compared to inflation for all items in 2016 (1.26%), inflation for owners' equivalent rent of residences was higher.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Owners' equivalent rent of residences:

 Below are calculations of equivalent buying power for Owners' equivalent rent of residences, over time, for $20 beginning in 2016.
 Each of the amounts below is equivalent in terms of what it could buy at the time: